What we're doing, when it will happen, potential impact and how we're funding the works.

 Access throughout the works and harbour market

-Throughout the works, the middle of Centre Promenade will be fenced off.
+The middle of Centre Promenade will be fenced off at certain periods.
 This won't impact the pavement running alongside Broad Quay, which will remain open.

-The harbour market will not be able to run in this location during the works, but other sites are being considered.
+The harbour market will not be able to run in its usual location at some points during the works, however, it's aiming to operate in a flexible way around the works site.

-As part of this project, we're reviewing the cycle route through Centre Promenade and considering options to make it more visible to reduce conflict between pedestrians and cyclists.
-This will follow on from the initial improvement works.
+As part of this project, from 9 June 2025 we will be updating the cycleway through Centre Promenade to make it more visible to reduce conflict between pedestrians and cyclists.

 Funding